 The Compensation Committee believes that significant equity interests in the Company held by key employees responsible for the Company's future growth and continued success align the interests of shareholders and management, since the full benefit of the compensation package cannot be realized unless stock appreciation occurs over a number of years.
 In the opinion of management, which is concurred in by the Compensation Committee, there are at present approximately 30 key employees who fall within that category.
 Although there is no target stock ownership level for key employees, in determining the number of shares to be granted under options, the Compensation Committee takes into account the amount and value of options currently held, as well as makes a judgment about the level of contribution already made by and the potential of such key employees to continue to make contributions to the Company.
 The Compensation Committee does not assign relative weights to such factors.

 Given Mr. Graham's significant ownership in the Company (see description of holdings under "Stock Holdings of Certain Beneficial Owners and Management"), the Compensation Committee has not granted any stock options to Mr. Graham.

-No stock option awards were granted to the executives whose compensation is detailed in this proxy statement during 1994.
+In 1995, a non-qualified stock option was granted to Mr. Ryan with respect to 2,000 shares at fair market value price on the date of the grant.
+No other stock option awards were granted to the executives whose compensation is detailed in this proxy statement during 1995.